Rufinamide (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine with food or milk.
 The tablets may be taken whole, broken in half, or crushed if needed.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-Shake the bottle well just before taking each dose.
+Shake the bottle well just before you take each dose.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the oral liquid in an upright position.
-Use the liquid within 90 days after opening the bottle for the first time.
-Throw away any unused liquid.
+Store the oral liquid upright.
+Use the liquid within 90 days after you open the bottle for the first time.
+Throw away any unused medicine.